Razyapoo/KGBClusteringDocumentation/clustering.md

 <h3 id="extension-of-the-node-view">Extension of the NodeGroup.ts</h3>

-*expand* method is changed to handle *child-parent/parent-child relation* layout constraint (described in more detail in [Child-parent or parent-child relations](#child-parent-or-parent-child-relations) and [Node hierarchy and hierarchical relations](#node-hierarchy-and-hierarchical-relations)) section.
-At the moment, our implementation only supports child-parent relationships, but it's easy to add support for parent-child relationships as well.
+*expand* method is changed to handle [child-parent/parent-child relation layout constraint](#child-parent-or-parent-child-layout-constraint).
+At the moment, our implementation only supports [child-parent relationships](#parent-child-or-child-parent-hierarchical-relationship-glossary), but it's easy to add support for [parent-child](#parent-child-or-child-parent-hierarchical-relationship-glossary) as well.

 <h3 id="extension-of-the-view-options">Extension of the NodeGroup.ts</h3>